-For example: Say your full time MHA rate is $800.00; however your term starts on August 19th and continues through December 14th.
-Payment for the month of August would include the 19th to the end of the month.
-(All months are based on 30 days, so the rate won't fluctuate for months with more or less than 30 days would not affect the rate).
-Thus your payment for the month of August would be approximately $320.00.
-Payments for September, October, and November would be $800.00 each month and payment for December would be approximately $373 for the period of Dec.
+For example: Say your full-time MHA rate is $800, but your term starts Aug.
+19 and continues through Dec.
+14. Payment for the month of August would cover the Aug.
+19 through the end of the month.
+(All months are assumed to be 30 days, so the rate won't fluctuate for months with more or fewer days.)
+Thus your payment for the month of August would be approximately $320.
+Payments for September, October and November would be $800 each month, and payment for December would be approximately $373 for the period of Dec.
 1-14.
 You won't be paid for the part of the month when you're not taking classes.

 Here are other reasons your check might be short:

 - An overpayment was deducted from your payment.

-- You reduced your training time after your original enrollment
+- You reduced your instructional time after your original enrollment.